Saturday, November 05, 2022

 from Catwoman: Lonely City #4 (DC/Black label, December 2022); script, pencils, inks, colors, and letters by Cliff Chiang

-Today in Comics History, November 5, 2020: James Bond? on the Fifth of November?
-Oh, this won't end well.
+Today in Comics History, November 5, 2020: James Bond was too late to prevent the activation of the deadly gravity device

 from "The Hook" in James Bond: Reflections of Death graphic novel (Dynamite, September 2020), script by Andy Diggle, pencils and inks by Luca Casalanguida, colors by Celeste Woods, letters by Ariana Maher